lu-ci/apex-sigma-core/docs/information/commands.md

 `>>urbandictionary` `>>urbandict` `>>urban` `>>ud` | Looks up the definition for a word or term in the Urban Dictionary.
 It is strongly suggested to take these with a grain of salt. | `>>urbandictionary dictionary`
 `>>weather` `>>we` | Shows meteorological information about the specified location.
 You can add a unit argument at the end of the lookup: auto: automatically select units based on geographic location, ca: same as si, except that wind speed is in kilometers per hour, uk2: same as si, except that nearest storm distance and visibility are in miles and wind speed is in miles per hour, s: Imperial units (the default), si: SI units.
 If no unit is selected, it defaults to auto. | `>>weather Belgrade unit:si`
 `>>wikipedia` `>>wiki` | Returns the summary of the specified wikipedia page.
 If a search is too general, an error will be returned. | `>>wikipedia Thread (Computing)`
 `>>youtube` `>>yt` | A simple YouTube search.
 Outputs the resulting video's information and URL.
-You can add "-text" at the end of your search to make it a normal URL to the video instead of an embed with information. | `>>youtube Game Grumps`
+You can add "--text" at the end of your search to make it a normal URL to the video instead of an embed with information. | `>>youtube Game Grumps`
 [Back To Top](#module-index)

 ### SETTINGS